bergesinstitute/graf-method/book-4-unit-6.md

     Habían manejado

+## Traducción

-El pretérito perfecto compuesto se traduce como *I have driven, you have driven,* etc. El pretérito pluscuamperfecto se traduce como *I had driven, you had driven,* etc. The *pretérito perfecto compuesto* translates as *I have driven, you have driven,* etc. The *pretérito pluscuamperfecto* translates as *I had driven, you had driven,* etc.
+El pretérito perfecto compuesto se traduce como *I have driven, you have driven,* etc. El pretérito pluscuamperfecto se traduce como *I had driven, you had driven,* etc.

+💂 The *pretérito perfecto compuesto* translates as
+*I have driven, you have driven,* etc. The *pretérito pluscuamperfecto* translates as *I had driven, you had driven,* etc.